CHANNEL SWIM INFORMATION SHEET

 OUR ESCORT VESSEL & PILOT/CREW information

-See the "Escort Boat" and "Contact Us" klinks on the left hand page.
+See the "Escort Boat" and "Contact Us" links on the left hand page.

-If you are booking a swim with another pilot be aware that the pilots have slightly different systems for contract wording and payments.
+If you are booking a swim with another pilot be aware the pilots all have different systems, contract wording and payment dates.

-Check the contract terms and conditions with your pilot BEFORE you commit to a reservation place and make any payment of booking fees and deposits as they are all are usually non- refundable if you cancel after their payment.
+Check the contract terms and conditions with your pilot BEFORE you commit to a reservation place and make any payment of booking fees or deposits as they are all are non- refundable if you cancel after their payment.

-The deposit confirms your booking and is one of the the references used by the offices to send out the application and medical forms.
+The booking fee and contract deposit confirms your reservation period and is one of the the references used by the offices to send out the application and medical forms.

 The 6 hour assessment swim for solo swimmers can be completed at any time up from 18 months to 14 days before your swim tide starts.